NameShares/web_wallet/README.md

-# BitShares GUI (web wallet)
+# NameShares GUI (web wallet)

-This repository holds the BitShares graphical user interface, also known as the web wallet.
-The web wallet is wrapped by the Qt client and released as part of the platform-specific BitShares binaries.
+This repository holds the NameShares graphical user interface, also known as the web wallet.
+The web wallet is wrapped by the Qt client and released as part of the platform-specific NameShares binaries.

 ## Hacking